5 Top Tips to Beat Stress

 It’s impossible to think clearly when you’re stressed or flooded with anxiety, so the first thing to do is take time out to relax.
 Even just making a cup of tea or going for a short walk can help.
-As soon as you feel stress or anxiety building you can slow it down by trying a simple breathing exercise, like this one:
+As soon as you feel stress or anxiety building you can slow it down by using a simple breathing exercise.

 3. Be mindful

 Being present in the moment will stop your imagination from racing ahead and overloading.
 Use a breathing technique like the one above if you feel stressed or anxious, and try to get out in nature every day.
 Whatever you’re doing, stop and actively notice everything about it.
 Employ each of your senses to become fully aware of everything you can in that exact moment, from the taste in your mouth to the colours in front of you, the smell that you catch and the sounds which surround you.
 You might even be aware of the feel of something beneath your feet or fingertips.
 Make a mental note of every one of your senses, from around and within you.

 If you find that you have started to avoid certain things or situations, or feel overwhelmed by stress and anxiety, talk to your doctor so that they can rule out any physical cause.
 Certain medical conditions can cause anxiety and it’s important to get the proper treatment.
 Some people find that a short course of medication can help to reduce their anxiety so that they can concentrate on creating a better future – such as improving their relationships at home, finding a new job or embarking on a healthy eating plan and exercise programme.